worldviewer/scaling/README.md

     <img src="https://github.com/worldviewer/scaling/blob/master/img/cdn.png" />
 </p>

+- Serving assets from your own server (left) vs serving assets from a CDN (right)
 - Good at shoveling data (static content like code and images)
 - Tons of locations, globally accessible
 - Faster than AWS